solventrix/Honeur-Setup/remote-installation/scripts/README.md

 6. (OPTIONAL) when **_ldap_** is chosen for the installation security, additional connections details will be asked to connect to the existing LDAP Server

 Once done, the script will download the HONEUR Studio docker image and will create the docker container.

+:warning: Please run the installation script of the [HONEUR Proxy](#honeur-proxy) after installing or updating HONEUR Studio.
+The proxy is necessary for accessing HONEUR Studio through the browser.

 ## HONEUR Proxy
 HONEUR Proxy can be downloaded right next to an existing installation.
 Please follow the installation steps: